The Lead Forensics Product

 Legitimate Interest Assessment (LIA)

 Lead Forensics has carried out a Legitimate Interest Assessment (LIA) as advised by the ICO.
-Based upon that assessment it is deemed that the rights and freedoms of the data subjects would not be overridden in our processing of the personal data and that in no way would a data subject be caused harm by the Lead Forensics processing.
-Based upon our segmentation by organisation and by specific job function, coupled with our processing of personal data within the context of a business environment, it is deemed that any processing of data will be limited to business matters, and therefore any risk of personal compromise is extremely unlikely.
-It is also deemed that direct marketing and sales is necessary in the context of following up with website visitors in order to better serve visitors and to generate business sales.
+Based upon that assessment, it is deemed that the rights and freedoms of the data subjects would not be overridden in our processing of the personal data.
+In no way would a data subject be caused harm by the Lead Forensics processing.
+Based upon our segmentation by the organisation and by specific job function, coupled with our processing of personal data within the context of a business environment, it is deemed that any data processing will be limited to business matters and, therefore, any risk of personal compromise is improbable.
+It is also believed that direct marketing and sales are necessary for following up with website visitors to serve visitors better and generate business sales.

 Per the ICO guidance, Lead Forensics can confirm:

 - We have checked that legitimate interests are the most appropriate basis.